 Mission & History

 Throughout its 25-year history, the International Rhino Foundation has supported and managed rhino conservation projects in Africa and Asia.
-Our core values — hard work, partnership, passion, and optimism — are at the heart of everything we do.
+Our core values — integrity, collaborative, adaptability, sound decision-making and commitment — are at the heart of everything we do.

 More than 30 years ago, intense, organized poaching was decimating Zimbabwe’s black rhino population at an alarming rate.
 In response, a group of concerned individuals and institutions founded the International Black Rhino Foundation in 1989.
 In part because of the Foundation’s support, poaching was virtually eliminated and Zimbabwe’s black rhino population began to stabilize and eventually increase.